 Every business relies on a steady stream of leads to grow.

 But lead generation isn’t a walk in the park.
-With 61% of marketers saying lead generation is the number one challenge they face, knowing how to build a lead generation funnel has never been more critical.
+With 61% of marketers saying lead generation is the number one challenge, knowing how to build a lead generation funnel has never been more critical.

 A lead generation process is the steps a visitor takes from landing on one of your marketing channels until they become a lead (by giving you their details).
 Here’s what it looks like in a nutshell for an inbound lead generation process:

 🔺 A visitor finds your business via one of your inbound marketing channels (blog, website, social media, email, etc.).

 🔺 The visitor is interested in your messaging and clicks on your call to action (CTA).

 🔺 Your visitor is directed to your landing page, where they give you their contact details in exchange for an offer.

 What are the different types of lead generation?

 Lead generation comes in many forms and each caters differently to market needs and preferences.
 Let’s explore the types and how they contribute to attracting potential customers:

 🎯 Inbound marketing: Creating and sharing content designed to appeal to your target audience.
 This can include blog posts, social media content, e-books, and SEO strategies.